gravwell/kits/sysmon/README.md

 * `Sysmon: Process Creation Rate` Chart of total process creation rate
 * `Sysmon: Network Connections` Chart of network connection counts by protocol
 * `Sysmon: Network Connections by Computer` Table of total connection groups by computer
-* `Sysmon: Process Access with VM_WRITE Access on system32 images` Display all ProcessAccess requests where an image from outside the system32 directory accesses a process with an image inside system32 with the VM_WRITE permission bit.
+* `Sysmon: Process Access with VM_WRITE Access on system32 images` Display all ProcessAccess requests where an image from outside the system32 directory accesses a process with an image inside system32 with the VM_WRITE permission bit
 * `Sysmon: Top 100 Parent Processes` Table of the 100 most common parent processes that execute other processes
 * `Sysmon: DNS Queries by Resource Record Type` Chart of DNS Record types
-* `Sysmon: Registry events by computer \u0026 image` Counts the number of registry events (creation, deletion, modification) per computer and image (executable file).
+* `Sysmon: Registry events by computer \u0026 image` Counts the number of registry events (creation, deletion, modification) per computer and image (executable file)
 * `Sysmon: Unsigned Driver Loads` Unsigned driver activity
 * `Sysmon: DNS Most Active Clients` Table of most active DNS clients as seen by sysmon
 * `Sysmon: DNS Totals` Gauge of DNS Unique Domains, Unique Queries and Total Queries